FOLLOW US

 The British Embassy cannot get involved in surrogacy arrangements or recommend hospitals or clinics.

 Commissioning a surrogacy will not automatically mean that the child holds British citizenship.
 To bring your child born through surrogacy from Georgia to the UK, you must apply for a full British passport.
 You need a Georgian birth certificate for this.
 Check the Public Service Hall and Service Development Agency websites and research the rules for leaving the country with children (some legal details are in Georgian only).
 You can stay visa-free in Georgia for a continuous period of up to one year.
-The Ministry of Foreign Affairs of Georgia has more information.
+The Georgian Ministry of Foreign Affairs has more information.

 Trade with South Ossetia and Abkhazia